zuestmedia/zmt-corporate/readme.txt

-=== Corporate ===
+=== ZMT Corporate ===
 Contributors: zuestmedia
 Requires at least: 4.7
-Tested up to: 6.0.1
+Tested up to: 6.0
 Requires PHP: 7.0
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-ZM Corporate is a lightweight, fast and fully customizable WordPress theme based on the ZM-Theme-Framework.
+ZMT Corporate is a lightweight, fast and fully customizable WordPress theme based on the ZM-Theme-Framework.

 == Description ==

-[ZM Corporate](https://zmtheme.com/) is a lightweight, fast and fully customizable WordPress theme based on the ZM-Theme-Framework.
+[ZMT Corporate](https://zmtheme.com/) is a lightweight, fast and fully customizable WordPress theme based on the ZM-Theme-Framework.

 This theme combines the new modern features of Gutenberg Block Editor respectively concepts from Full Site Editing (FSE) with the proven classic WordPress theme structure.